frnmst/qvm/README.md

     - If you need to use the vm remotely from a coumputer which does not support virtualization.

+### Actions and parameters

+You can make some combinations between actions and parameters.

+#### Actions

+- attach
+- backup
+- create
+- delete
+- install
+- mkdir-shared
+- run

+#### Parameters

+- nox
+- origin
+- remote
+- vnc

 ### Setup

 - Create a new virtual hard disk and complete the OS installation which